 As a product manager, Omar is at the forefront of what features get released.

-Once they’ve decided which features to release, it’s time to work out the timeline and the kinks of the feature itself to Use our Make affiliate link! sure that when a feature is released, it’s not immediately filled with bugs or complications.
+Once they’ve decided which features to release, it’s time to work out the timeline and the kinks of the feature itself to make sure that when a feature is released, it’s not immediately filled with bugs or complications.

 The ClickUp team also takes into account how many people this feature would impact.
 Then they a step back to look at how this feature would fit into the overall goals, KPI’s, and plans within ClickUp itself.
 (That’s a lot to consider!)